mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

     }
 ```

 This looks superfically similar to OOP where member functions can be overridden, but there is an important difference that has to do with granularity.
-Callback functions are fine grained: they can be mixed and matches.
+Callback functions are fine grained: they can be mixed and matched.
 With OOP, every time you override a class you create a new type, without the possibility to match bits and pieces of these classes at will.
 Moreover, adding a type increases the complexity of the application.
 With a Template Method you are free to use any combination of callback functions, without the need to add types.

 ### Smart Containers